max-ieremenko/ServiceModel.Grpc/docs/global-error-handling.md

 ## Create server error handlers

 A server-side error handler is an implementation of interface `IServerErrorHandler` with one method `ProvideFaultOrIgnore`.
-If the method returns `null`, the exception is processed by gRPC API, otherwise ServiceModel.Grpc throws an `RpcException` bases on `ServerFaultDetail`.
+If the method returns `null`, the exception is processed by gRPC API, otherwise ServiceModel.Grpc throws an `RpcException` based on `ServerFaultDetail`.

 To meet the requirements we implement two error handlers.
 The first one `ApplicationExceptionServerHandler` is responsible to process `ApplicationException`.